Christopher Dresser: Biography

 Between 1879 and 1882, as Art Superintendent at the Linthorpe Art Pottery in Linthorpe in Middlesbrough he designed over 1,000 pots.
 If his ceramic work from the 1860s onwards (for firms such as Mintons, Wedgwood, Royal Worcester, Watcombe, Linthorpe, Old Hall at Hanley and Ault) is considered, he must be amongst the most influential ceramic designers of any period.
 Much of his other work remains to be identified, although wallpaper designs for American, and textiles for French and German manufacturers have recently been located.
 A significant Dresser collection is held by the Dorman Museum in Middlesbrough.
 A Heritage Lottery Funded project draws attention to this.

+During 1880, Dresser played a central role in the promotion of an ambitious retail venture, the Art Furnishers` Alliance Ltd. A prospectus for this company was published in August 1880, which cited Dresser as the enterprise`s "Art Superintendent".
+The firm`s extensive retail premises were opened in May 1881 at 157 New Bond Street in London, a newly constructed building described as "in the best position in New Bond Street".

 Some of Dresser’s metalwork designs are still in production, such as his oil and vinegar sets and toast rack designs, now manufactured by Alessi.
 Alberto Alessi goes so far as to say Dresser 'knew the techniques of metal production better than any designer who has come to Alessi'.

 One of his Old Hall designs is thought to have inspired Alan Garner's 1967 novel The Owl Service.

 Dresser died in Mulhouse in 1904, during a business trip in which he intended to sell designs to local industries.

+In May 1854, Dresser had married Thirza Perry (1831–1911), a daughter of the Wesleyan City Missionary, William Perry.